Elisabeth Oswald

 Maria Elisabeth Oswald is an Austrian cryptographer known for her work on side-channel attacks including power analysis and on implementations of cryptosystems that are resistant to these attacks.
-She is a professor at the University of Klagenfurt.
+She is a professor at the University of Klagenfurt and at the University of Birmingham.

 Education and career

 Oswald is originally from Wolfsberg, Carinthia.
 She studied mathematics and information processing at the Graz University of Technology, completing her Ph.D. there in 2003 with the dissertation On Side-Channel Attacks and the Application of Algorithmic Countermeasures supervised by Reinhard Posch.

 She started working at the University of Bristol in 2006 as a lecturer, and later became Professor in Applied Cryptography there.
 She moved to Klagenfurt in 2019, describing herself as a "Brexit refugee".
 She continues to be affiliated with the University of Bristol as an Honorary Professor.
+Since 2023 she has taken up a professorial position at the University of Birmingham.

 Book

 With Stefan Mangard and Thomas Popp, Oswald is a coauthor of the book Power Analysis Attacks: Revealing the Secrets of Smartcards (Springer, 2007).